jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

 documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/#getting-started).

-Finally, we arrive at Spring Boot for VMware GemFire (SBDG).
+Finally, we arrive at [spring-boot-gemfire-name].

-See the corresponding Sample [Guide](guides/getting-started.html) and [Code](https://github.com/spring-projects/spring-boot-data-geode/tree/1.7.4/spring-geode-samples/intro/getting-started) to see Spring Boot for
+See the corresponding Sample [Guide](guides/getting-started.html) and [Code](https://github.com/spring-projects/spring-boot-data-geode/tree/1.7.4/spring-geode-samples/intro/getting-started) to see [spring-boot-gemfire-name] in action.
-VMware GemFire in action.

-## Using Spring Boot for VMware GemFire
+## Using [spring-boot-gemfire-name]

-To use Spring Boot for VMware GemFire, declare the `spring-geode-starter` on your Spring Boot application classpath:
+To use [spring-boot-gemfire-name], declare the `spring-geode-starter` on your Spring Boot application classpath: